 You’ll be able to add some guided tours to your explorations, and will be able to visit just about any attraction that you want (but perhaps not all of them).

-If you have your heart set on a particular luxury experience–say, a gondola ride in Venice or a day spent sailing around the Amalfi Coast–you’ll likely need to cut expenses elsewhere to make it work on this budget.
+If you have your heart set on a particular luxury experience–say, a gondola ride in Venice or a day spent sailing around Capri–you’ll likely need to cut expenses elsewhere to make it work on this budget.

 Luxury Trip to Italy Cost: The limit does not exist.